 Today is March 22 and the Navigate the Chaos question to consider is “are you aware of the brown M&M rule?”
-The rock band Van Halen included a provision in its concert contract with venues that called for M&M’s (WARNING: ABSOLUTELY NO BROWN ONES).”
+Navigating the chaos and practicing the art of living well occasionally requires strict attention to the little things in life.
+To measure how well the little things were followed when it came to set up their concert stage and equipment, the rock band Van Halen included a provision in its concert contract with venues that called for M&M’s (WARNING: ABSOLUTELY NO BROWN ONES).”